 In view of her controversial lobbying on behalf of independent power producers and her pre-election support of Gordon Campbell, I look forward to reports on her reception.
 I wonder if she has gained any sense of the financial disaster she helped IPP’s impose on BC Hydro customers.

 In 2009, Bill Tieleman wrote a piece that explained Berman’s lack of candour in claiming she had been a “long-time” NDP supporter who “quit” over the gas tax and had no connection to the B.C.
 Liberals.
-He also quoted angry words of Alexandra Morton, British Columbia’s wild salmon protector, directed at David Suzuki, Berman and others:
+He also quoted angry words Alexandra Morton, BC’s wild salmon protector, directed at David Suzuki, Berman and others: